Shiroh1ge/nextjs-app/README.md

 [Cyypress](https://www.cypress.io/),
 [NextJS Testing](https://nextjs.org/docs/testing)

+3. State management and data fetching tools.

+   a.
+We can use [React Query](https://react-query-v3.tanstack.com/) in combination with [Axios](https://github.com/axios/axios) for data fetching.

+   b.
+For state management we can rely on React Query's powerful caching and use the [Context API](https://reactjs.org/docs/context.html) for state management.
+   Alternatively we can use Redux or MobX for more complex state management.

 ### Server
 Our backend is built with [NestJS](https://nestjs.com/).
 It's a Node.js framework that provides a lot of features out of the box, such as dependency injection, a CLI, etc.